Maercoli/10-HTML-Web-Visualization-Dashboard/README.md

-# Web Design - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard (Latitude)

-## Background

-Data is more powerful when we share it with others!
-Let's create a dashboard showing off the analysis we've done.
+Because Data is more powerful when we share it with others!
+The goal of this project is to use HTML and CSS to create a dashboard showing off the analysis.

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this task I created a visualization dashboard website using visualizations from [weather data](Resources/cities.csv).
+I created a visualization dashboard website using visualizations from [weather data](Resources/cities.csv).

 In building this dashboard, I created individual pages for each plot and a means by which you can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
-I also have a landing page, a page where you can see a comparison of all of the plots, and another page where you can view the data used to build them.
+I also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### Website

 The website consist of 7 pages total, including: